0804EshitaSharma/e-commerce-app/README.md

 ## Tech Stack

+1. **HTML, CSS, JS**

+2. **React & Redux**
+React and Redux are used throughout this project to create a robust and maintainable frontend architecture.
+Compared to standard HTML, our project utilized React components, which efficiently manage the application's UI rendering, promoting code reusability and readability.
+Redux is integrated into our project to manage a global state, ensuring seamless data flow and facilitating efficient state management across components.

+3. **Node & Express**
+This project utilized Node.js and Express.js to enhance the backend architecture of our web application.
+Node.js ensures our server can handle multiple connections simultaneously, making our project scalable and high performance.
+Express.js serves as our application framework, it provided our server-side code a clear and organized structure for routing and request handling.

+4. **MongoDB**

+5. **Builds and Deployment**

 ## Above and Beyond Functionality
 - Used the Firebase API to develop a seamless user authentication system that enabled secure login and password reset functionality.